 The Research Project

-With the help of the Fellowship for Intentional Community, and Laird Schaub in particular, we contacted a large number of communities to ask their members to fill in an anonymous questionnaire.
+With the help of the Foundation for Intentional Community, and Laird Schaub in particular, we contacted a large number of communities to ask their members to fill in an anonymous questionnaire.
 The questions probed topics such as life satisfaction, social connectedness, and mental issues.
 To motivate participation, respondents were entered into a cash lottery draw, with prizes totaling $6000 being awarded to the community the winners represented.
 In total, over 1000 people responded, spanning 174 communities (primarily in the US).

 The number of participants was sufficient to do meaningful statistical analyses.
 We were particularly interested in: 1) How people were coping in intentional communities compared to outside populations; and 2) what communal features correlated with well-being.
 We hoped the results might help communities improve their organization and philosophy.
 Moreover, there might also be communal features that can be applied to mainstream society in order to improve life satisfaction.
 The world is in dire need of finding ways of living that combine a happy life with a reduced ecological footprint.

 So, how did our scientific musings fare when confronted with real-life persons living in these communities?

 A key observation was that people in ICs reported to be very happy with their lives.
 Obviously, happiness is not as easy to probe as weight or body temperature.
 One accepted measure is based on questions of the type: “I am satisfied with my life”, where people respond on a scale from Strongly disagree (value 1) to Strongly agree (value 7).
 We used a set of five such questions (based on a strategy developed by the psychologist Ed Diener).
 The participants scored on average 5.4 (on a scale from 1-7 where 7 is the most happy).
 This is on par with the best results obtained in any population, and well above the typical response of North Americans.